Emergency & Risk Management

 The Plan was updated in 2012 and the reports and appendices are provided below.

 A review of the 2002 Comprehensive Transportation Plan was completed in November 2011 and the Final Report is now available for review at the Utility Services Department in City Hall.
 The Executive Summary and a version of the report without the Executive Summary and Appendices (this is a smaller file size) are also available here.

 Trails and Bikeways Map

-A new cycling map has just been printed integrating the City Trail and Bikeways map and the Greater Peterborough Road Cyclist Map.
-The new map is available at City Hall, Peterborough Green-Up, Peterborough & the Kawarthas Tourism and Peterborough cycling shops.
+This map has detailed city trails and bikeways information on one side and the Greater Peterborough Road Cyclist Map on the other.
+The map is available at City Hall, Peterborough Green-Up, Peterborough & the Kawarthas Tourism and Peterborough cycling shops.
 These are the maps in pdf format.City of Peterborough Trails & Bikeways Map

 2013 Shifting Gears Transportation Challenge

-The 2013 Challenge will run from May 1-31.
-On-line company and participant registration will be live at the end of March.
-This year, plan a cycling skills lunch 'n learn for your workplace.
+The 2013 Challenge is completed for this year.
 For more information about the Shifting Gears program, contact Brianna Salmon at Peterborough Green-Up at 705-745-3238 x 203.

-Shifting Gears is a joint project of Peterborough Green-Up, City of Peterborough, Peterborough County-City Health Unit and Wild Rock Outfitters.
-Patagonia was also a partner and program funder in 2012.
+Shifting Gears is a joint project of Peterborough Green-Up, City of Peterborough, Peterborough County-City Health Unit, B!KE - The Community Cycling Hub and Wild Rock Outfitters.

 Sidewalk Strategic Plan